-Graduating from the City of Glasgow college in 2013, Nicola Williams, has been working for the past 2 years to develop this fledgling business inro full time self employment.
+Graduating from the City of Glasgow college in 2013, Nicola Williams, has been working for the past 6 years to develop this fledgling business inro full time self employment.
 The aim of GFC is to provide quality and professional services whilst being involved in local community settings as a tutor and volunteer.

 Nicola works with Govanhill baths Rags to riches programme as a volunteer and tutor for their upholstery masterclasses.
 She has worked with the organisation teaching upholstery as part of an employability scheme to teach new skills and help get participants back into employment.
 This connection has led with further work with one off upcycling sessions with the programme as part of Zero waste Scotland's 'Pass it on week'.
 She has also organised and hosted her own classes aswell as working with organisations such as The Re:Store, North Glasgow Art and regeneration network's (NGART) winter coat, South Lanarkshire & East Dumbartonshire council.
 Currently she also works as an upholstery tutor for the Pollokshields Development agency woman's group.

 She has 9 years of previous experience working with the charity Sense Scotland, supporting people with disabilities and hopes to develop classes to work within an arts therapy setting in the future.
 Nicola is also trained to level 1 British Sign Language and plans to further this training in 2019.

 The GFC ethos is to work towards a sustainable environment and hopes to develop environmentally friendly methods and materials to offer customers to rejuvenate their furniture.
 This is also a main theme in the classes and tutoring provided by Nicola.
 The majority of furniture available for sale has been diverted from the landfill and found in local charity shops, reclaimation yards and the street.
 GFC also offers classes in upcycling and develops upcycled homewares and products